(This action is part of the Catalog of Legislative Actions.)

 - leaving the people of [state/locality] without vital services and protections.

-(c) The [legislature] finds further that the president is engaging in tactics that are well-documented methods of authoritarian consolidation, including
+(c) The [legislature] finds further that the federal executive is engaging in tactics that are well-documented methods of authoritarian consolidation, including

 - politicizing federal agencies to target political adversaries and shield loyalists;